Jon Nödtveidt: Career

-Nödtveidt started to play guitar around eight years old.
-He cited Running Wild, Judas Priest, Manowar, Black Sabbath among his favourite heavy metal bands, as well as electronic and progressive rock artists like Klaus Schulze, Tangerine Dream, and Landberk.
+Nödtveidt was born to a Norwegian father and a Swedish mother.
+He started to play guitar around eight years old.
+He cited Running Wild, Judas Priest, Manowar, Black Sabbath, Venom, Bathory, Possessed, and Morbid Angel among his favourite heavy metal bands, as well as electronic and progressive rock artists like Klaus Schulze, Tangerine Dream, and Landberk.
 At the beginning of his musical career, he was a member of the hard rock band Thunder with his younger brother Emil, and later thrash/death metal bands Siren's Yell and Rabbit's Carrot.
 In 1989, he formed Dissection together with bassist Peter Palmdahl.
 Following the release of the demo The Grief Prophecy and the EP Into Infinite Obscurity in 1991, the band released their debut album, The Somberlain, in 1993.

-In 1994, Nödtveidt joined Nifelheim as a session guitarist, and released the albums The Priest of Satan and A Journey in Darkness with black metal bands The Black and Ophthalamia respectively.
-During the summer of 1995, he joined the newly formed Satanic organization Misanthropic Luciferian Order (MLO).
+In 1992, he joined the Swedish black metal band Ophthalamia where he provided vocals under the stage name "Shadow" on their 1994, album A Journey in Darkness.
+In 1994, Nödtveidt joined Nifelheim as a session guitarist, he played on their first two albums Nifelheim (1995) and Devil's Force (1998).
+Later legal matters stopped him from appearing on their third studio album released in 2000.
+He also played on the 1994 album The Priest of Satan with black metal band The Black.

+During the summer of 1995, he joined the newly formed Satanic organization Misanthropic Luciferian Order (MLO) which promoted anti-cosmic Satanism.
 Later that year, Dissection released their second studio album, Storm of the Light's Bane.
 In 1996, Nödtveidt formed the dark ambient band De Infernali and released the album Symphonia De Infernal the following year.